-- 3. Student may have to pay to re-take or replace a course for which a grade of Incomplete is assigned. - 4.
-Two consecutive Incompletes may subject the student to dismissal from the college under NPC's chronic incomplete policy. - 5.
+- 2. A grade of "Incomplete" will result in a reduction in the student's grade point average. - 3.
+Student may have to pay to re-take or replace a course for which a grade of Incomplete is assigned. - 4.
+Two consecutive Incompletes may subject the student to dismissal from the college under Crestpoint's chronic incomplete policy. - 5.
 Students with a GPA of under 2.0 are not eligible to receive federal financial aid and cannot graduate until their GPA is at or above 2.0.